imransilvake/scss-framework/documentation/setup.md

 ## Property Functions
-For property functions, you can checkout the documentation to see how to use it in your project.
+For other property functions, you can checkout the documentation to see how to use it in your project.
 In case, someone needs a custom list in any of these functions, then follow this `cd-fontFamily` example:
 ```
 // font-family
 $cd-custom-list: (